Lamden/docs/docs/lamdejs.md

 let senderVk = "ea2cee33f9478d767d67afe345592ef36446ee04f8d588fa76942e6569a53298"
 let receiverVk = "bb0fab41b9118f0afdabf3721fa9a6caae3c93845ed409d3118841065ad1a197"

-// Kwargs are the arugments you will send the contract method.
+// Kwargs are the arguments you will send the contract method.
-// For example the "currency" contract's "transfer" method needs two arguments to create a transfter; the person reciving the TAU and the amount to transfer.
+// For example, the "currency" contract's "transfer" method needs two arguments to create a transfer; the person is receiving the TAU and the amount to transfer.
 So we create a kwargs object like so. let kwargs: {
         to: receiverVk,
         amount: 1000